Friday, January 17, 2014

 Was HRCP against Musharaf’s coup d’état?

 Pakistan’s complex history has witnessed 4 dictators who used opposite ideas in order to extract some kind of support.
-Zia used the notion of Islam while Musharaf used liberalism and both got some kind of support from opposite groups yet in final analysis both dictators had no interest in ideologies so they spread confusion.
+Zia used the notion of Islam while Musharaf used liberalism (under the clever notion of enlightened moderation) and both got some kind of support from opposite groups yet in final analysis both dictators had interest in power only.

 read now

-Note: orignal scan copy is ataached in the end
+Note: original scan copy is attached in the end

 State of Human Rights in 2000